DigitalExtinction/Game/docs/src/multiplayer/connector/protocol.md

 sequence for reliable and unreliable packages are independent.
 Each connection / client has independent reliable package numbering.

-Packages can be transmitted in several reliability modes as listed below.
-The second and the third bit (represented by the mask `0b0110_0000`) of the flags byte control the reliability.
+Packages can be transmitted in several reliability modes, as listed below.
+The second and third bits (represented by the mask `0b0110_0000`) of the flags byte control the reliability.

-* Unreliable (bits `00`) – these packages may be lost, delivered multiple times or delivered out of order with respect to other packages.
+* Unreliable (bits `00`) – these packages may be lost, delivered multiple times, or delivered out of order with respect to other packages.
 * Unordered (bits `01`) – non-duplicate delivery of these packages is guaranteed.
-There are not guarantees on ordering of these packages with respect to other packages.
+However, there are no guarantees regarding the ordering of these packages with respect to other packages.
 * Semi-ordered (bits `10`) – non-duplicate delivery of these packages is guaranteed.
-The packages are also guaranteed to be delivered after all previously reliably sent packages (id est all unordered and semi-ordered packages sent by the same client before a semi-ordered package are always delivered before the semi-ordered package).
+Additionally, the packages are guaranteed to be delivered after all previously reliably sent packages, that is, all unordered and semi-ordered packages sent by the same client before a semi-ordered package are always delivered before the semi-ordered package.

-Packages can be targeted to the server.
-This is signaled by the fourth highest bit of the flags byte (represented by the mask `0b0001_0000`).
-All other packages are targeted to all other players who joined the same game.
+Packages can be targeted to the server, as opposed to all other game participants.
+This is indicated by the fourth highest bit of the flags byte (represented by the mask `0b0001_0000`).

 Package payload comprises the user data intended for delivery.